mit-ll-trusted-autonomy/pyquaticus/README.md

 # Pyquaticus
 This is a [PettingZoo](https://pettingzoo.farama.org/) environment for maritime Capture the Flag with uncrewed surface vehicles (USVs).
+This is a fork of the main repository (https://github.com/mit-ll-trusted-autonomy/pyquaticus) to be used for class maritime capture the flag competitions.

 ## Motivation
 This PettingZoo is a _lightweight_ environment for developing algorithms to play multi-agent Capture-the-Flag with surface vehicle dynamics.